KyleM73/AHHH/README.md

 The expanded hello world program is only 150 lines of code, but in condensed form is actually quite simple:

     AHHHHhhHHHhHHHHhHHHhHHhHHHhHHhhHHhhHHhhHHhhHHhhHHhhHHhhHHhhHhHhhHhhhhhhHHhhHHHhHHHHhHHHhHHhHhHHhhHhhhHhhHhHhHhHhHhHhHhhhhhhHhHhhHhhHHhhHHhhHHhhHhHhhHhhhhhhHhHhhhHhhHhhhhhhHhHhhhHhhHhhHHhhHHhhHHhhhhhhHHhhHHHhHHHHhHHHhHHhHhHhHHHhhHhhHHHhHHHHhHHHhhHHHhHhHHhHhHhHhHhHhHhHhHhhhhhhHHhhHHHhHHHHhHHHhHHhHHhhhhhhHHhhHHHhHHHHhHHHhHHhHHHhHhHhHHHhhHhhHHHhHHHHhHHHhhHHHHHhhHhhHHHhHHHhHHHhHhHHHhHhHHhHhHhhhhhhHhHhhHhhHHhhHHhhHhHhhHhhhhhhHhHhhhHhhHhhHHhhHHhhHHhhhhhhHhHhhHhHhHhHhHhHhhHhhHhhhhhhHhHhhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhHhhhhhhHHhhHHHhHHHHhHHHhHHhHHhhHHhhhhhh!

+To compile the interpreter, run:

+    g++ -Wall interpret_ahhh.cpp -o AHHH

+Then, to run files, just call the executable with:

+    ./AHHH file.ahhh

+If you aren't using linux you probably either:
+1. already know how to compile c++ code on your machine, or
+2. won't get the joke. sorry.

 If there's a glaring problem you want me to know about or you otherwise feel strongly inclined, feel free to bug me at kyle.morgenstein@gmail.com or yell at me on Twitter [@KyleMorgenstein](https://twitter.com/KyleMorgenstein).